 LawTech offers classroom and technology support for College of Law events only.
 For non College of Law events you must contact Event Services by emailing email@example.com or calling 208-885-6956.

 LawTech does not schedule rooms for events.
 If you have not already scheduled a room for your event, you need to fill out the Room Request Form.
 Once you have received your room confirmation, you can request LawTech assistance by completing the LawTech Support Request form below.

-If you need technology assistance for your event, you must contact LawTech prior to the event to arrange for support.
+If you need technology assistance for your event, you must contact LawTech prior to the event.
+LawTech will need to review the request and ensure that the needs of your event and capabilities of the rooms you have booked are compatible and that staffing is available.
 Deadlines for support requests are as follows:

 - 48 hours prior to the event for events happening during business hours.
 (8:00 a.m. - 5:00 p.m.
 Monday through Friday)

 - 7 days prior to the event for events happening after hours.

 - 14 days prior to the event for events happening on weekends.